New Approach to the Stability of Chemical Reaction Networks: Piecewise Linear in Rates Lyapunov Functions: Necessary Conditions for the Existence of PWLR functions

 \section{Necessary Conditions for the Existence of PWLR functions}

-As it is difficult to characterize exactly $\mathscr P$, i.e. the class of CRNs which admit a PWLR Lyapunov function, it is desirable to derive conditions which are necessary for its existence.
+As it is difficult to characterize exactly $\mathscr P$, i.e. the class of CRNs which admit a PWLR Lyapunov function, it is desirable to derive conditions which are necessary for a network to belong to $\mathscr P$.
 In this section, we will derive two conditions.